-From a continental perspective, about 59% of Lebanese exports by value were delivered to Asian countries while 18.5% were sold to African importers.
-Lebanon shipped another 17.4% worth of goods to Europe.
-Smaller percentages went to North America (3%), Latin America (1%) excluding Mexico but including the Caribbean, and Oceania (0.6%) led by Australia.
+From a continental perspective, more than half (51%) of Lebanon’s exports by value were delivered to Asian countries while 23% were sold to importers in Europe.
+Lebanon shipped another 20.1% worth of goods to Africa.

 Lebanon’s Top 10 Exports

-Lebanon’s top 10 exports accounted for 75% of the overall value of its global shipments.
+Lebanon’s top 10 exports accounted for just over two-thirds (67.8%) of the overall value of its global shipments.

-Eight categories of Lebanese exported products generated positive net exports or a trade balance surplus.
+Itemized below are categories of Lebanese exported products that generated positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Lebanon has highly positive net exports in the international trade of gold.
-In turn, these cashflows indicate Lebanon’s strong competitive advantages under the gems and precious metals product category.
+Lebanon has highly positive net exports in the international trade of grapes.
+In turn, these cashflows indicate Lebanon’s strong competitive advantages under the fruits and nuts product category.

-Overall Lebanon incurred an -$11.2 billion product trade deficit for 2019.
-That deficit reflects a -32.8% reduction in red ink from one year earlier.
+Lebanon incurred an overall -$9.6 billion product trade deficit for 2021.
+That deficit reflects a 27.6% expansion from the amount of red ink from one year earlier in 2020.

 Below are exports from Lebanon that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Lebanon’s goods trail Lebanese importer spending on foreign products.

-Lebanon has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category, including for refined petroleum oils, petroleum gases and petroleum coke.
+Lebanon has highly negative net exports and therefore deep international trade deficits under the mineral fuels including oil category, notably for refined petroleum oils, petroleum gases and petroleum coke.

 Lebanese Export Companies